 We know that the grant process can be challenging.
 We will do everything we can to assist you in this process.
 We will hold an infomational webinar and also at least one Question and Answer Session.
 We are always willing to answer questions and assist you in any way we can.
 We highly reccomend you attending one or both of these sessions.
 Even if you don't have questions someone else may have a question you hadn't thought of.

 Please direct your questions to: Megan Lopez at: Megan.Lopez@childrengrieve.org

 Community Expansion Grant Applications

-Remember, proposals will be accepted through TBD.
+Remember, proposals will be accepted through July 11th, 2016.
 No applications will be accepted after the deadline.
 Applications will not be accepted via email, fax or mail.
 Applications must be submitted on-line through the link below.
 To access the application, you must complete the pre-screening checklist (link below).
 Only organizations able to answer 'Yes' to all five questions will be eligible for their application to be reviewed.
 There is a save function on the application, so the application doesn't have to be completed in one sitting, you can save and come back as needed.
 To preview the pre-screening questions, click HERE.